Melanotan I

 Mild flushing and nausea as body adjusts.
 Minimal visible tanning yet.
 Start at lower dose (500mcg) to assess tolerance.

-Noticeable tan developing, particularly with some UV exposure (10–20 min sun or light tanning bed).
+Noticeable tan developing, particularly with some UV exposure (10 to 20 min sun or light tanning bed).
 Skin tone deepens gradually.

 Full tan established.
-Transition to maintenance doses every 3–5 days to maintain color.
+Transition to maintenance doses every 3 to 5 days to maintain color.
 Many users use seasonal loading cycles.

 Notes from Ho Chi Minh City

-Melanotan-1 is the tanning peptide that makes sense for fair-skinned expats in HCMC who refuse to spend an hour at An Vien beach in Phu My Hung accumulating UV damage just to look less translucent at District 1 rooftop bars.
-The 500mcg daily loading dose for 14 days followed by twice-weekly maintenance produces a base tan that holds with 15 minutes of incidental sun on the District 7 walking commute, which is the goal.
-The receptor selectivity is the practical difference from MT-II; no spontaneous erection issues, no appetite suppression, just the tan.
-Research-grade MT-1 in Vietnam runs 1.5 to 2.2 million VND per 10mg vial through cold-chain importers, and the annual dermatologist mole check is non-negotiable since any melanocortin agonist can darken existing nevi.
+Melanotan-1 is the tanning peptide that appeals to fair-skinned HCMC expats who would rather not accumulate UV damage at An Vien beach just to look less translucent at District 1 rooftop bars.
+The research describes a loading-then-maintenance pattern that builds a base tan holding on incidental sun exposure, like the District 7 walking commute.
+Its practical difference from MT-2 is receptor selectivity, no spontaneous-erection or appetite-suppression issues, just the tan.
+On the Vietnam market, research-grade MT-1 runs 1.5 to 2.2 million VND per 10mg vial through cold-chain importers.
+The annual dermatologist mole check is non-negotiable, since any melanocortin agonist can darken existing nevi, and dose and schedule are a prescriber's decision.

 Sourcing in Vietnam